-This report was lightly updated in November 2022.
+This report was lightly updated in November 2022, with pricing details current as of May 2023.
 The prior version of this report was published in November 2021.
 We may do a more detailed investigation of this area in the future.

 Giving Green believes that donating to our top recommendations is likely to be the most impactful giving strategy for supporting climate action.
 However, we recognize that contributing to policy advocacy (as most of these recommendations do) may not be tenable for all donors, especially businesses.
 Taking this into consideration, we recommend Charm Industrial specifically for businesses given its focus on carbon removal and more direct alignment with corporate net-zero ambitions.
 We believe Charm Industrial to be a high-impact option, but we are unsure of the extent to which its cost-effectiveness approaches that of our top recommendations.

 Charm Industrial is a US-based company that converts agriculture residues into bio-oil through a process known as fast pyrolysis.
 Charm collects agriculture residues (such as corn stover and wheat straw) from farmers in Kansas, as well as forestry operators and wildlife prevention organizations in California.
 These are fed into a pyrolysis unit and heated at very high temperatures (> 500° C) in the absence of oxygen for a matter of seconds, creating bio-oil.
 Instead of slowly decomposing and releasing greenhouse gases, the bio-oil locks up the carbon from the original biomass and is injected into EPA-regulated wells, sinking to the bottom of the geological formation where it remains for thousands or millions of years.